Events from Dec 72 to May 73

 In addition to the large number of normal Daleks which were demanded by the script, one more Dalek was called upon.
 Terry Nation’s last three stories had featured a Black Dalek as the supreme leader.
 However, once the series went into colour, gold had become the preference for the aliens’ ruling class.
 Dalek Seven-2 had most recently fulfilled this role, but with the large number of props required for the Dalek army, it was not a desirable prospect to lose one of the three hero props in order to portray the representative of the Dalek Supreme Council required in episode six.

 As part of his role as Production Assistant (for which he went uncredited at the time) George Gallaccio was involved in managing the resources on Doctor Who, and as such had one eye on the budget.
-As a money-saving measure, he explored the fact that Nation himself owned several Dalek props from the second Dalek film.
+As a money-saving measure, he explored the fact that Nation himself owned several Dalek props from the second Dalek film on a possible earlier suggestion from Nation himself.
 Four years earlier in an interview on Whicker’s World, Nation’s movie Daleks had been featured, and so one of these was put forward as a candidate for a starring role in Planet of the Daleks.
-A complete explanation and analysis of which movie props appear on Whicker’s World, and what happens to them can be found on the Nation’s Daleks Page.
+A complete explanation and analysis of which movie props appear on Whicker’s World, and what happens to them can be found on the Terry Nation’s Daleks Page.

 On the 10th January 1973 Gallaccio contacted Cliff Culley regarding the use of one of Nation’s private collection as the Supreme Dalek.
 The prop chosen was one that had originally been built in 1965 and painted gold and silver for use in the second Dalek movie – Dalek AARUII 19.
 After filming was completed, it had been refurbished into a red and black colour scheme, which was how it appeared on Whickers World.